andresmvidaurre/andresmvidaurre/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=andresmvidaurre&label=Profile%20views&color=0e75b6&style=flat" alt="andresmvidaurre" /> </p>

-I’m a certified Data Scientist :computer: with a keen interest in harassing the impact data :chart_with_upwards_trend: can have in our daily lives.
-I’ve recently worked on a number of projects focused on Natural Language processing, Neural Networks and other supervised machine learning techniques.
+I’m a certified Data Analyst :computer: with a keen interest in harassing the impact data :chart_with_upwards_trend: can have in our daily lives.
 I have 7+ years experience with data analysis across various sectors including healthcare, non-profit, environmental, and government.

 I’m a very curious person with a constant hunger for learning :memo: 𝘾𝙪𝙧𝙧𝙚𝙣𝙩 𝙏𝙚𝙘𝙝 𝙨𝙩𝙖𝙘𝙠: